Scoring

 Overall level of openness

-The profile is also used to assess an organisation’s overall level of openness.
-In addition to the baseline, there are five levels openness.
-The levels are defined in such a way that the next level requires either a one-step increase in two areas or a two-step increase in one area (i.e., an overall increase of a half-step in all areas).
-In addition, rising to higher overall levels requires that all areas of the profile improve to some degree.
+The profile is used to assess an organisation’s overall level of openness.
+In addition to the baseline, there are five levels of openness.
+The levels are defined by the average of the degrees.
+In addition, progressing to higher overall levels requires improvements across the entire profile.